-The following is an outline of the initiatives identified by the Internal Control Committee as important for internal controls.
+Regarding the implementation of structures to ensure proper execution of business operations, the following is an outline of the initiatives identified by the Internal Control Committee as important for internal controls.

 1. Initiatives to ensure the legality and efficiency of the execution of duties by Directors, etc.